 Green tea is well-known to offer a host of health benefits, from lowering your risk of cardiovascular disease to promoting natural weight loss.
 The main reason green tea has this reputation is that it is the tea highest in Epigallocatechin gallate, or ECGC, a powerful plant compound that has been found to reduce inflammation, lower your risk of cancer and heart disease, and speed up metabolism.

-Epidemiological studies have indicated that EGCG carries "metabolic health benefits" and essentially the more you drink the better since consumption of five or more cups of green tea per day appears to have the greatest benefit.
+Epidemiological studies have indicated that EGCG carries "metabolic health benefits."
+Essentially, the more you drink green tea the better since the consumption of five or more cups of green tea per day appears to have the greatest benefit.

 Most diseases can be linked back to chronic inflammation in the body on a cellular level, and green tea has been shown to lower this type of disease-promoting inflammation.
 Even your immune system is strengthened by drinking green tea since inflammation hampers the immune cells' ability to fight off infection.